mehmedbayram/MerkezKurlar/index.md

 ## Privacy Policy

-This privacy policy governs your use of the TCMB Bugün app that was created by Mehmet Bayram.
-The Application lets you to get the daily exchange rates that released by TCMB.
+This privacy policy governs your use of the Merkez Kurlar app that was created by Mehmet Bayram.
+The Application lets you to get the daily exchange rates that released by The Central Bank of the Republic of Turkey.

 Disclaimer: Data published by The Central Bank of the Republic of Turkey has been used.
 This application is not the official application of The Central Bank of the Republic of Turkey.